-The maritime group’s CSR program was inspired by their leadership and staff insistence to “give back to communities in need”, and so was adopted for the benefit of the local communities and public elementary schools in Barangay Maunong surrounding Ayala Greenfield Estates (AGE) in Calamba, Laguna.
+The maritime group’s CSR program was inspired by their leadership and staff insistence on “going green and “giving back to communities in need”, and so was adopted for the benefit of the local communities and public elementary schools in Barangay Maunong surrounding Ayala Greenfield Estates (AGE) in Calamba, Laguna.

 A collection of 650 assorted native Philippine fruit bearing trees and organic vegetable seeds, seedlings and cuttings were planted in a public area on the AGE compound, in collaboration and with guidance from the Environmental and Community Relations Committees of the AGE Board, comprising residents active in the pursuit of sharing the “Training of Trainers” experience in sustainable and native, nutritious, climate smart and low-cost food production with Barangay Maunong – which they already hold lasting relations with.